 See this chart of a broad list of microaggressions, what they can subtly communicate, and why they are problematic.

 Disparities in Daily Life

 People of color endure systemic racial inequalities in their everyday life.
-For example, a national study reveals that Black communities feel that racism has a negative impact on their daily experiences of neighborhood safety (80%), access to quality public schools (73%), access to financially viable jobs (78%) and access to quality, affordable healthcare (74%).
+For example, a national study reveals that a majority of those in Black communities feel that racism has a negative impact on their daily experiences of neighborhood safety (80%), access to quality public schools (73%), access to financially viable jobs (78%) and access to quality, affordable healthcare (74%).